orcada-io/guides/website/docs/honeycomb-lx2/stake-pool/bare-metal-server/server-setup.md

 **Note:** You must use the firmware image that matches the clock speed (e.g., 3200 MHz) of your DDR4 RAM.

-### Linux distribution
+### Operating System

 I used the <a href="https://www.balena.io/etcher/" target="_blank">balenaEtcher</a> to flash a Debian 11.5 <a href="https://cdimage.debian.org/debian-cd/current/arm64/iso-cd/" target="_blank">ISO image</a> (i.e., debian-11.5.0-arm64-netinst.iso) to the USB 3 flash drive.

 ### First boot

-Connect the USB 3 ethernet adapter to your switch (or router).
+Connect the USB 3 ethernet adapter to your switch.
 Insert the Micro SD card and the USB 3 flash drive.

 #### Serial connection